A weekend in Arnside: 8 fantastic things to do

 With sublime views of the Lake District, a wealth of walking routes and one of England’s best fish and chip shops, Arnside is a perfect spot for a weekend break in northern England.

-Sitting in a hidden pocket of nature-rich countryside just south of the Lake District, Arnside and its surrounding Area of Outstanding Natural Beauty is often overlooked by travellers.
+Sitting in a hidden pocket of nature-rich countryside just south of the Lake District, this charming seaside village sits in the Arnside and Silverdale Area of Outstanding Natural Beauty (now known as a ‘National Landscape’), and is often overlooked by travellers heading to more famous spots.
 Whilst the lure of Windermere’s waters and Helvellyn’s slopes draws millions of tourists each year, only a fraction of the Lake District’s visitors will call in at Arnside.
 They are missing out.

 Whether you want to get your hiking boots on or are keen to explore the local shops and eateries, here are eight brilliant things to do during a weekend in Arnside